-For a full synopsis of each book, click on the book cover, or "order now".
+For a full synopsis of each book, click on "order now".
 (You're not obligated to purchase the book!)

 The Frozen Hours by Jeff Shaara, 2017.
 A Novel of the Korean War.
 The astounding drama and tragedy of the Chosin Reservoir Campaign in the fall and winter of 1950, where American and Chinese combatants faced off in the brutal cold.
 Told through the eyes of the Marines commander, Gen. Oliver Smith, plus a young Marine veteran, and the Chinese commander who throws his enormous force against the beleaguered Marines.
 Winner of the 2018 "James Webb Award", by the Marine Corps Heritage Foundation.